josh-axy/S3C/README.md

 Should you make a mistake and select the wrong folder don't fret, the script checks for the existence of specifically named folders it is looking to clean up before taking any action.
 A wrong folder will result in the script simply not cleaning the cache, not deleting random files.

 To undo a selection mistake, the most simple route is to delete the Config.txt the script generates and run it again to get the setup prompts.

+[Status update]
+I have moved to Windows 11 and have been running the script every day as a result.
+The script still functions normally under the new OS.